udamonic.com

 Reference Oscillator

-There is a 32 MHz reference oscillator that is available as an input to peripheral modules (such as the DSM Module).
+There is a 32 MHz reference oscillator that is available internally as an input to onboard peripheral modules (such as the DSM Module).
 The Scamp3 word oscdiv takes a 16-bit value from stack, disables the oscillator momentarily, writes the divisor value to the appropriate register, and then re-enables the oscillator.
 A value of 0 gives a 32 MHz reference, 1 gives a 16 MHz reference, 2 gives an 8 MHz reference and so on, up to $ffff which gives a 490 Hz reference.

 For example, to set the frequency to 160 kHz: